Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

     ```
     </File>

-2. Then update `_models.yml` file and add the yearly time spine (below the daily time spine config):
+2. Then update the `_models.yml` file and add the yearly time spine (below the daily time spine config):
     <File name='_models.yml'>

     ```yaml